zuozhenggh/learning-library/data-management-library/database/21c/fundamentals/set-operators/set-operators.md

 ## **STEP  3**: Test the set operator with the `EXCEPT ALL` clause

 1. Would the usage of ALL in the set operator defined in a query in a previous step mean anything?
+Run the SQL statement using the *EXCEPT ALL* operator.

       ```